Seeing Assistant Go - user manual

 Saved places

 List of places saved by the user.
-Similar to other places lists, you can filter places by Name, by Direction (by rotating the device with Pointing mode activated) and refresh them.
+As with other lists of places, you can filter places by name, by direction (by rotating the device with direction filtering enabled), and refresh.

 An additional "Save current location" button at the bottom of the Saved window allows you to save your current location.